Natural vs. refined sugars: what’s the difference?

 How much sugar is already in your blood will determine how the body uses the sugar.
 If you already have a lot of sugar in your system, then what you just digested will form either fat or glycogen, the storage form of glucose that’s used for quick energy.
 It doesn’t matter if it’s junk food or fruit.

 We eat more refined sugar today than our parents and grandparents did three decades ago, which has resulted in increasing obesity rates among adults and children.
-Obesity has been associated with certain cancers, including breast, prostate, uterine, colorectal and pancreatic.
-On the flip side, fruits high in antioxidants—blueberries, blackberries, raspberries, strawberries and apples—may reduce your cancer risk.
+Obesity has been associated with certain cancers.
+On the flip side, fruits high in antioxidants such as blueberries, blackberries, raspberries, strawberries and apples may reduce your cancer risk.
 The fibre in fruit, found mainly in its skin, suppresses your appetite to prevent overeating and weight gain.

 We recommend eating whole foods that are low in refined sugars.
 Whole foods refer to foods that are either unprocessed, such as fresh fruit and vegetables, or minimally processed, such as whole grains.